 Enjoy sundowners at the airy Foreign Correspondents Club, a local institution that’s as popular with expats as tourists for its cooling breezes and Tonlé Sap and Mekong River views.
 Dine on delicious Cambodian food in the courtyard of the lovely colonial-style building that is home to training restaurant Romdeng (Street 174).
 Sip a post-dinner cocktail at the bar at Chinese House before heading around the corner to check out Doors for some live music, best when there’s a jazz band or swing dancing scheduled.

-Climb into an endearingly old-fashioned cyclo for the 3-hour Khmer Architecture Tours ‘Central Phnom Penh by Cyclo’ tour led by an architecture student, to appreciate the array of architectural styles in the city, from charming shophouses and hidden Chinese temples to grand French colonial-era edifices and enigmatic modernist originals.
+Begin the first full day of your 2-day Phnom Penh itinerary by climbing into an endearingly old-fashioned cyclo for the 3-hour Khmer Architecture Tours ‘Central Phnom Penh by Cyclo’ tour led by an architecture student, to appreciate the array of architectural styles in the city, from charming shophouses and hidden Chinese temples to grand French colonial-era edifices and enigmatic modernist originals.